Skip to main content

 False True

 Many types have a boolean representation.
 Any type that implements the Boolable trait has a boolean representation.
-As a general principle, collections evaluate as True if they contain any elements, False if the are empty; strings evaluate as True if they have a non-zero length.
+As a general principle, collections evaluate as True if they contain any elements, False if they are empty; strings evaluate as True if they have a non-zero length.

 Collection types